spinicist/QUIT/Docs/Relaxometry.rst

 Calculates a T1 and M0 map from inversion recovery data.

 **Example JSON File**
-This is an example with multiple inversion times with the same TR, 30 deg navigator flip angle and real valued data (magnitude=0).
+This is an example with multiple inversion times with the same TR, 30 deg navigator flip angle.

 .. code-block:: json